Praveengithubuser/Chaos-playground-Opinion-Dynamics/README.md

 # Chaos-playground-Opinion-Dynamics
 # Opinion Dynamics Modeling with Coupled ODE Solver

 This repository contains MATLAB code `coupled_ode_solver_withplots.m` for simulating opinion dynamics in a system of agents across multiple topics using a sophisticated model.
+Have a look at the PDF for theoretical framework.

 ## Features
 - **Opinion Dynamics Model**: